rg-wood/salt-lion/README.md

 You gain a bonus equal to the level of this talent for [combat](#combat) actions using axes, such as parrying or attacks.

+#### Berserker

+During combat, you can push any attack roll based on STRENGTH twice, not just once like other characters.

 #### Brawler

 You gain a bonus equal to the level of this talent for unarmed attacks.